 What?
 Where?
 How?
 When?
 Who (Is the parameter to monitor)?
 (Is the parameter to monitor)?
 (Must the parameter be monitored)?
-(Frequency or duration of monitoring) (Is responsible for monitoring)? protected against the penetration of strangers and against the weather impact; On the territory, at due locations, there are marked containers to collect domestic waste.
-The sanitary condition of the territory is satisfactory - no dissipated waste is observed.
-The waste is not stored on the territory for long; Construction Contractor's office Checking the waste registration log, Checking the documented agreement about waste disposal Document check - once a month Contractor EHS/ environmental specialists; CSC Oils and oil products management Construction camps; Warehousing facilities Visual observation: • The protected areas for oils, oil products and other liquid products marked in a due manner; Visual observation - at the end of each working day; Document check on amounts and types of oil products Contractor EHS/ environmental specialists; CSC Technical state of the access road, possibility of free movement Corridors of the transportation routes Visual observation: • The vehicles move along the routes specified in advance, bypassing the settled areas as far as possible.
-During the intense transport operations Contractor EHS/ environmental specialists; CSC
+(Frequency or duration of monitoring) (Is responsible for monitoring)?
+The waste is not stored on the territory for long; 1.
+Construction Company (CC)'s office Checking the waste registration log, Checking the documented agreement about waste disposal Document check - once a month Construction Company (CC) EHS/ environmental specialists; CSC Oils and oil products management Construction camps; Warehousing facilities Visual observation: • The protected areas for oils, oil products and other liquid products marked in a due manner; Visual observation - at the end of each working day; Document check on amounts and types of oil products Construction Company (CC) EHS/ environmental specialists; CSC Technical state of the access road, possibility of free movement Corridors of the transportation routes Visual observation: The vehicles move along the routes specified in advance, bypassing the settled areas as far as possible.
+The state of the driving routes is satisfactory.
+Free movement is not limited.
+Driving speeds are observed.
+During the intense transport operations Construction Company (CC) EHS/ environmental specialists; CSC Labor safety 1.
+Working area Visual observation: • The territory is fenced and protected against the illegal penetration of strangers, Visual observation- before the onset of each working; Documents on site trainings and daily toolbox on health and safety Construction Company (CC) EHS specialist; CSC

 What?
-(Is the parameter to monitor)?
 Where?
-(Is the parameter to monitor)?
 How?
-(Must the parameter be monitored)?
 When?
-(Frequency or duration of monitoring) Who (Is responsible for monitoring)?
-Labor safety 1.
-Working area The state of the driving routes is satisfactory.
-Free movement is not limited.
-Driving speeds are observed.
-Visual observation: Visual observation- before the Contractor EHS Labor Sarety 1.
-Working area The territory is fenced and protected against the illegal penetration of strangers, The personnel are equipped with PPE.
+Who (Is the parameter to monitor)?
+(Frequency or duration of monitoring) (Is responsible for monitoring)?
+The personnel are equipped with PPE.
 The technical state of the exploited equipment and mechanisms is satisfactory.
 Electrical and fire safety is ensured.
 The safety, prohibiting and information signs are installed on the territory and along its perimeter.
 There is a banner on the territory with the basic safety rules.
 Smoking areas are specially assigned.
-Nisual observation: Defore the onset of each working; Documents on site trainings and daily toolbox on health and safety specialist; CSC
+Unscheduled control (Inspection): Inspection - regularly.
+Construction Company (CC) EHS specialist; CSC The personnel observe the safety rules and use the PPE. specialist, COC Post-Construction Activities Project Area disturbed area is reinstated to pre-works condition or better After completion of civil works Construction Company (CC) EHS specialist; CSC no pending actions to address non- compliances are revealed